 Sundance Institute Documentary Fund

-- Open to both US and international applicants all year round
+- Open to both US and international applicants.

 - Previously funded projects include The Square, The Invisible War and The Queen of Versailles